W6zhu/cse15l-lab-reports/lab-report-5.md

 **By: Wilson Zhu** <br>

 **Part 1:** <br>
-Student Post: <br>
+_Student Post:_ <br>

-Hi, <br>
+> Hi, <br>
-I'm trying to run my auto grader, but I ran into this error with what appears to be my JUnit.
+> I'm trying to run my auto grader, but I ran into this error with what appears to be my JUnit.
 I have a feeling it may be how I wrote the code to start JUnit in line 28.
 I've attached my code and the error from the terminal below. <br>

 Code: <br> ![image](https://github.com/W6zhu/cse15l-lab-reports/assets/146861759/9f249964-9a6d-4709-83ec-72a785d15fde) <br>

 Terminal: <br> ![image](https://github.com/W6zhu/cse15l-lab-reports/assets/146861759/653466c4-c14c-4d3c-bcce-cc777f085e68) <br>
+Note: The error regarding a missing semi-colon is expected as the test file was indeed missing a semi-colon. <br>

-TA Response: <br>
+_TA Response:_ <br>
-Hi, <br>
+> Hi, <br>
 Based on the output in your terminal it appears that your error may be at one of the `cp` lines and `lib` also appears to be omitted.
-Based on this what information provided, what can we try to do to fix the bug? <br>
+Based on this information provided, what can we try to do to fix the bug? <br>

-Student trying solution: <br>
+_Student trying solution:_ <br>

 Code: <br> ![image](https://github.com/W6zhu/cse15l-lab-reports/assets/146861759/d7baaaa6-8eb5-46d3-8ae1-0a8b422e7892) <br>

 Terminal: <br> ![image](https://github.com/W6zhu/cse15l-lab-reports/assets/146861759/e1fd0c59-f6b4-457a-a168-fde77add909c) <br>

-The bug that caused the program to throw such symptom would be the missing `-r` option used for copy.
+> The bug that caused the program to throw such symptom would be the missing `-r` option used for copy.
 This option lets it recursively copy all files in the `lib` folder.
 Without all the files JUnit isn't running properly. <br>

-Setup Process: <br>
+_Setup Process:_ <br>
-Note: This bug was derived from the auto-grader repository that was worked on during the week 6 lab. <br>
+> Note: This bug was derived from the auto-grader repository that was worked on during the week 6 lab. <br>

 File and Directory structure needed: <br> ![image](https://github.com/W6zhu/cse15l-lab-reports/assets/146861759/501865f5-4084-4182-bda8-3618786ae128) <br>
 Content of each file: Each file remained the same as <https://github.com/ucsd-cse15l-s23/list-examples-grader>, except `grade.sh` as it has been modified. <br>

-Modified `grade.sh` before bug fix:
+Modified `grade.sh` before bug fix: <br>
 ```
 CPATH='.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar'